terrastruct/d2-docs/docs/tour/discord.md

 # Discord plugin
 <img width={200} src={require('@site/static/img/d2_discord.png').default} alt="D2 + Discord"/>

-## Your documentation right where you need it.
+### The fastest way to explain what you mean mid-conversation

 Keep your projects moving by connecting Terrastruct and Discord.
 Compile D2 codeblocks by opening the context menu on a D2 codeblock, going to `Apps` and clicking `Compile D2`.

 Configure your exports by using `/d2` inside Discord.